Muschamp Rd

 Networking Opportunities

-The Canadian Alumni Network is very involved with both the embassy and the local Canadian business community and the vast number of Chinese with Canadian connections particularly those that have studied abroad at Canadian universities.
+The Canadian Alumni Network was very involved with both the embassy and the local Canadian business community and the vast number of Chinese with Canadian connections particularly those that have studied abroad at Canadian universities.
 The name Sauder but more specifically UBC carries some weight with this crowd and through their events you can meet high ranking government officials both in China and Canada as well as business leaders.
 Finally New Media BC was a group Muskie joined back in Vancouver.
 They have relations with Beijing Multimedia Industry Association and through them he learned of a large conference and exhibition they were organizing in December.
 Although it was still costly, Muskie was able to get a discount by being a Tsinghua student and a member of New Media BC.

 The Greater Tsinghua Community